busser/tfautomv/README.md

 <EFFECT>:<RESOURCE TYPE>:parent_list.0
 ```

-You can use the `--ignore` flag multiple times to specify multiple rules.
+You can use the `-ignore` flag multiple times to specify multiple rules.

 The following effects are available: